AlissonMM/AlissonMM/README.md

 - 📝 I regularly write articles on [https://www.linkedin.com/in/alisson-mayer-medeji-a15076221/](https://www.linkedin.com/in/alisson-mayer-medeji-a15076221/)

-- 💬 What I use the most **C#, Java, HTML, CSS, JavaScript, React, Spring, MySQL, MongoDB**

 - 📫 How to reach me **alissonmmedeji@gmail.com**</h4>

 - 📄 Know about my experiences **I've studied for three years at Etec Guarulhos, where I graduated as a systems development technician.
 Now I'm studying for a bachelor's degree in Systems Analysis and Development at Fatec Guarulhos, and I'm looking to specialize by doing projects and freelancing with my colleagues.
 Recently I started to make my first game using Unity Engine, as a hobby**.